LauraSel/RobustMOO-under-Stochastic-Drivers/README.md

 Robust Multi-Objective Optimization under Stochastic Drivers for Environmental Decision Support This repository contains the MATLAB code used to generate the results reported in the paper:

-**Robust Multi-Objective Optimization under Stochastic Drivers for Environmental Decision Support**
+**A Simulation-Optimization workflow for Robust Environmental Decision Support under Stochastic Drivers**

 ## Overview